• Portfolio

 From a young age, I was drawn to world religions, which sparked a fascination with archetypes.
 In my twenties, I delved into archetypal psychology and mythology, exploring how psychological patterns shape our inner and outer lives.

-I've always exploring similar themes, but over the past eight years, my visual practice has been shaped by the progression of a tremor in my dominant hand due to Parkinson’s.
-As the condition has advanced, my work has evolved from figurative to more abstract and giving me more freedom to allow this loss of control into the work.
+I've always explored similar themes, but over the past eight years, my visual practice has been shaped by the progression of a tremor in my dominant hand due to Parkinson’s.
+As the condition advances my work has evolved from more figurative to abstract.
+This gives me freedom to allow for a loss of control in the work.

 Statement